-If an adverse 10% foreign currency exchange rate change was applied to total monetary assets and liabilities denominated in currencies other than the functional currencies at the balance sheet dates, it would have resulted in an adverse effect on income before income taxes of approximately \$7.8 million and \$10.0 million as of March 31, 2019 and 2018, respectively.
-The adverse effect as of March 31, 2019 and 2018 is after consideration of the offsetting effect of approximately \$4.2 million for both periods from open foreign exchange contracts in place as of March 31, 2019 and 2018.
+If an adverse 10% foreign currency exchange rate change had been applied to total monetary assets and liabilities denominated in currencies other than the functional currencies at the balance sheet dates, it would have resulted in an adverse effect on income before income taxes of approximately \$37.8 million and \$11.8 million as of March 31, 2021 and 2020, respectively.
+The adverse effect as of March 31, 2021 and 2020 is after consideration of the offsetting effect of approximately \$12.4 million and \$5.2 million, respectively, from open foreign exchange contracts in place as of March 31, 2021 and 2020.

 We enter into cash flow hedge contracts to protect against exchange rate exposure of forecasted inventory purchases.
-These hedging contracts mature within four months.
+These hedging contracts mature within five months.
 Gains and losses in the fair value of the effective portion of the hedges are deferred as a component of accumulated other comprehensive loss until the hedged inventory purchases are sold, at which time the gains or losses are reclassified to cost of goods sold.

-If the U.S. dollar weakened by 10% as of March 31, 2019, the amount recorded in accumulated other comprehensive income (AOCI) related to our foreign exchange contracts before tax effect would have been approximately \$4.1 million lower as of March 31, 2019.
-As of March 31, 2018, there were no currency forward contracts outstanding related to forecasted inventory purchases.
+If the U.S. dollar had weakened by 10% as of March 31, 2021, the amount recorded in accumulated other comprehensive income (AOCI) related to our foreign exchange contracts before tax effect would have been approximately \$16.5 million and \$4.8 million lower as of March 31, 2021 and 2020, respectively.
 The change in the fair value recorded in AOCI would be expected to offset a corresponding foreign currency change in cost of goods sold when the hedged inventory purchases are sold.

 ITEM 8.
-FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA
+FINANCIAL STATEMENTS

-Logitech's financial statements and supplementary data required by this item are set forth as a separate section of this Annual Report on Form 10-K. See Item 15(a) for a listing of financial statements and supplementary data provided in the section titled "Financial Statements and Supplementary Data."
+Logitech's financial statements and supplementary data required by this item are set forth as a separate section of this Annual Report on Form 10-K. See Item 15(a) for a listing of financial statements provided in the section titled "Financial Statements."